volterraedge/terraform-provider-volterra/docs/resources/volterra_nfv_service.md

 `tls_certificates` - (Required) for example, domain.com and *.domain.com - but use different signature algorithms.
 See [Tls Certificates ](#tls-certificates) below for details.

 `tls_config` - (Optional) Configuration of TLS settings such as min/max TLS version and ciphersuites.
 See [Tls Config ](#tls-config) below for details.

+### Advertise On Slo

+Enable on Site local outside network, default VIP will be used.

 ### Advertise On Slo Internet Vip